csci104/site/homework/hw3/index.md

 The GTests will be provided for you in `scrabble_test.cpp` so your grade here should be no surprise.
 These can be compiled with GDB and are a helpful debugging tool!
+Without needing to have the game totally running, you can use these to test some (but not all) individual classes.
+If a test is failing and you aren't sure why, you can step through it by running the test executable with gdb and breaking at any line number in `scrabble_test.cpp`.
+You can also modify the test code if you want to include print board statements.
 Note these tests may change by the time final grading happens.
+Also note that you don't have to write any tests of your own or even run these if you aren't interested.
 You can run the tests from the test directory by running `make`.

 The second set of tests are not provided, but a sample of the format is called `input/example.txt`.